Are you worried about COVID-19 restrictions easing?24 January 2022

 Whatever you choose to do, make sure that you feel comfortable with your own decisions - that you don’t feel pressured into doing anything you’re uncomfortable with.

-- Continue to wear a face mask, wash your hands regularly and continue social distancing
+- Continue to wear a face mask, especially in crowded indoor settings.

 Be open and honest